blueimp/jQuery-File-Upload/SECURITY.md

 extend the sample upload handlers to integrate user authentication, or implement your own.

-It is also up to you to configure your Webserver to securely serve the uploaded files, e.g. using the
+It is also up to you to configure your web server to securely serve the uploaded files, e.g. using the
 [sample server configurations](#secure-file-upload-serving-configurations).